 The pastoral Epistles are carefully studied at the outset as the foundation for the whole course of instruction, and special emphasis is laid upon the personal and spiritual elements of ministerial training.
-Hoppin's Pastoral Theology is employed as a text-book, but is supplemented by lectures.
+Hoppin's Pastoral.
+Theology is employed as a text-book, but is supplemented by lectures.
+A suitable text-book will be used in connection with lectures.